IHDE-Alliance/ISTP_metadata/ISTP_metadata_guidelines/docs/faq.md

 ### How do I propose a change?

-Changes to the ISTP Guidelines standard are generally proposed by opening an issue on the Github site.
+Changes to the ISTP Guidelines standard are generally proposed by opening an issue on the [ISTP Guidelines Github](https://github.com/IHDE-Alliance/ISTP_metadata) site.

 ### What is the process for accepting a change to the ISTP Guidelines?